 CNN's Jim Clancy, internationally renowned journalist and news anchor,

-speaks to Jordan Media Institute journalists during a
+speaks to Jordan Media Institute journalists during a May 2013 visit

-10-Dec-14: In the Arab world's most promising new journalism school, a passion for murder and hatred11-Dec-14: Is it newsworthy when journalists make a terror-addicted murdering colleague their role-model? | 11-Jan-15: Does the king need to fly to Paris to stand with terror victims?
+10-Dec-14: In the Arab world's most promising new journalism school, a passion for murder and hatred | 11-Dec-14: Is it newsworthy when journalists make a terror-addicted murdering colleague their role-model? | 11-Jan-15: Does the king need to fly to Paris to stand with terror victims?
 He can do it better back in JordanWithout retelling the story in detail, it's about an attempt to graft Western journalistic values onto a cadre of Arab journalists most of whom live and work in a country that the respected human rights watchdog organization Freedom House (in its 2014 update) calls “Not Free” with a score of 6 on a scale of 7 for freedom of the press.
 (7 is the worst score.)

 So all things considered, the students fortunate enough to be accepted into the Jordan Media Institute are the beneficiaries of considerable foreign largesse, goodwill, sponsorship, guidance and opportunity.
 This is sure to turn them into reporters that any great metropolitan newspaper would be proud of, right?

-Not so right.
+No, not so right.
 As we wrote here last month:

 Visit the homepage of the JMI website and you see a button that links to a related website hosting the work-product of JMI’s own cadre of young journalists.
 It's in Arabic only, naturally enough; these contents are not meant for the Western sponsors and international partners.
 But intentionally or not, it is these pages – along with the invaluable help of Google Translate’s Arabic-to-English service - that shine a revealing light for non-Arabic speakers like us on what all that NGO and government money, inspiration and support is enabling for this “unparalleled centre of excellence in the Middle East”.
 On every page of the site, under the headline “Success Models”, a journalist called Tamimi is profiled.
 She is the murderer of our daughter, Malki.In the weeks since then, we have made efforts to reveal this to the providers of “in-kind, financial or technical assistance” whose names and symbols or logos appear on the JMI's trophy wall here.
 A partial list includes these names:

-We have made contact with all of them.
+We have already made direct contact with all of them.
 Some have responded with great understanding, and have told us what they plan to do.
 Others - well, we plan to write about them soon.

 Meanwhile, the JMI carried out a bogus exercise in hiding the offensive article by taking the site itself down, and then removed it from the site.
 (You can still it here.
 We took the trouble to ensure it remains archived and accessible, realizing that it might get hidden at some point, as indeed it was.)